lowrycito/handbook/pages/study-manual-general-handbook.md

       - [#### 26.3.
 General Guidelines for Issuing Temple Recommends

         Entering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number9 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number9")
       - [#### 26.3.1.
-Temple Recommend Interviews for Members in Wards and Branches
+Issuing Temple Recommends for Proxy Baptisms and Confirmations

         Entering the temple is a sacred privilege.
-Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number10 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number10")
+Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#p_itBYg "/study/manual/general-handbook/26-temple-recommends?lang=eng#p_itBYg")
       - [#### 26.3.2.
-Temple Recommend Interviews for Members in Isolated Areas
+Issuing Temple Recommends for Endowed Members

         Entering the temple is a sacred privilege.
+Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number10 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number10")
+      - [#### 26.3.3.
+Issuing Temple Recommends for Living Ordinances

+        Entering the temple is a sacred privilege.
+Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#p_bojBJ "/study/manual/general-handbook/26-temple-recommends?lang=eng#p_bojBJ")
+      - [#### 26.3.4.
+Issuing Temple Recommends to Members in Isolated Areas

+        Entering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number11 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number11")
-      - [#### 26.3.3.
+    - 26.4.
 Conducting a Temple Recommend Interview

+      - [#### 26.4.
+Conducting a Temple Recommend Interview

         Entering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number29 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number29")
-    - 26.4.
-Issuing Temple Recommends to Unendowed Members

       - [#### 26.4.1.
-General Guidelines
+Temple Recommend Interview Questions

         Entering the temple is a sacred privilege.
-Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number13 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number13")
+Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number30 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number30")
       - [#### 26.4.2.
-Temple Recommends for Newly Baptized Members
+Wearing the Temple Garment

         Entering the temple is a sacred privilege.
-Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number14 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number14")
+Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number31 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number31")
       - [#### 26.4.3.
-Temple Recommends for Proxy Baptisms and Confirmations Only
+Additional Direction

         Entering the temple is a sacred privilege.
-Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number15 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number15")
-      - [#### 26.4.4.
-Temple Recommends for Sealing Living Children to Parents

-        Entering the temple is a sacred privilege.
-Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number16 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number16")
+Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number32 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number32")
     - 26.5.
 Issuing Temple Recommends in Special Circumstances

       - [#### 26.5.1.
-Members Receiving Their Own Endowment

-        Entering the temple is a sacred privilege.
-Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number18 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number18")
-      - [#### 26.5.2.
 Newly Baptized Members

         Entering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number19 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number19")
-      - [#### 26.5.3.
+      - [#### 26.5.2.
 Young Missionaries Returning from Service Away from Home

         Entering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number20 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number20")
-      - [#### 26.5.4.
+      - [#### 26.5.3.
 Members Who Have Not Lived in the Same Ward for at Least One Year

         Entering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number21 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number21")
-      - [#### 26.5.5.
+      - [#### 26.5.4.
 After Divorce, Separation, or Annulment

         Entering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number22 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number22")
-      - [#### 26.5.6.
+      - [#### 26.5.5.
 Members Whose Close Relatives Publicly Oppose the Church or Belong to Apostate Groups

         Entering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number23 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number23")
-      - [#### 26.5.7.
+      - [#### 26.5.6.
 Individuals Who Identify as Transgender

         Entering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number24 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number24")
-      - [#### 26.5.8.
+      - [#### 26.5.7.
 Members Who Have Committed a Serious Sin

         Entering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number25 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number25")
-      - [#### 26.5.9.
+      - [#### 26.5.8.
 Members Who Have Been Readmitted after Church Membership Withdrawal or Resignation

         Entering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.](/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number26 "/study/manual/general-handbook/26-temple-recommends?lang=eng#title_number26")
   - 27. Temple Ordinances for the Living